xhdu/xhdu.github.io/_pages/about.md

   - /about.html
 ---

-Currently, I am a fourth-year Ph.D. student at Huazhong University of Science and Technology (HUST), supervised by Assoc.Prof.
+I earned my Ph.D. from Huazhong University of Science and Technology (HUST) in June 2025, supervised by Assoc.Prof.
 [Ming Wen](https://mingwen-cs.github.io/).
-Prior to that, I obtained my MA.Eng degree in 2021 from [National University of Defense Technology](https://www.nudt.edu.cn/), majoring in Software Engineering under the supervision of Prof. Jie Yu.
+Prior to that, I obtained my master's degree in 2021 from [National University of Defense Technology](https://www.nudt.edu.cn/), majoring in Software Engineering under the supervision of Prof. Jie Yu.

 My research interests encompass **LLM security** and **LLM applications**.
 Specifically, I investigate adversarial attacks and jailbreaking attacks within the realm of LLM security.
 Additionally, I apply LLMs to enhance code vulnerability detection, aiming to improve the robustness and effectiveness of security measures in software systems.